- Two dynamic trolleys

 - Masking tape

-1) Attach the piece of A4 paper to the bench top with masking tape.
-Rule two parallel lines on the paper, 20 cm apart.
+The piece of A4 paper was attached to the benchtop with masking tape.
+Two parallel lines were ruled, 20cm apart.

-2) Link the two trolleys with the rubber bands.
+The two trolleys were linked with the rubber bands.

-3) Pull the trolleys apart and hold them with their front ends on the two lines.
+The trolleys were pulled apart and held with the front ends on the two lines

-4) Release the trolleys.
-The trolleys will accelerate towards each other and collide at the same time.
-How far the trolleys travel travel in a given time is proportional to their relative velocities.
+The trolleys accelerated towards each other and collided at the same time. the distance the trolleys travelled was proportionate to their relative velocities.